unsupo/ogame/README.md

-This is still a work in progress, once it's in a useable state, i will merge it with the master branch.
-Currently ogame_1.0 branch is usable in the ide only.
-This project will use that branch as a refernce point.
+This is still a work in progress.
+Currently it is only functional through an IDE.
 - - - -
 # Ogame BOT #
 Once this is done, the server will be hosted on a website which will make a local run not required.